-- 66. Following a Reported Student's receipt of confirmation that a Non-academic Misconduct case has been upheld and details of any penalty being applied, either from the Misconduct Officer (for Stage 1) or a Senate Discipline Committee (for Stage 2), the Reported Student may decide to appeal the decision. - 67.
-As stated in paragraph 34, if a Reported Student does not accept recommendations put in place as part of Early Intervention/Caution, their case will automatically progress to Stage 1. - 68.
-A Reported Student wishing to submit an appeal against the outcome of a Stage 1 case must do so within 10 working days of receipt of written confirmation of the outcome of the case from the Misconduct Officer. - 69.
-A Reported Student wishing to submit an appeal against an outcome of a Stage 2 case must submit this within 10 working days of receipt of written confirmation from the University Secretary of the outcome of the case from a Senate Discipline Committee. - 70.
+- 69. Following a Reported Student's receipt of confirmation that a Non-academic Misconduct case has been upheld and details of any penalty being applied, either from the Misconduct Officer (for Stage 1) or a Senate Discipline Committee (for Stage 2), the Reported Student may decide to appeal the decision. - 70.
+A decision made by a Misconduct Officer to refer a case to the University Secretary for consideration under Stage 2 of the Procedure does not constitute a penalty, and at this stage a Reported Student is unable to appeal.
+If the University Secretary considers that a case should not progress to a Senate Discipline Committee hearing the case will be returned to the relevant Department for disposal under Stage 1 of the Procedure and the application of an appropriate penalty.
+At this stage the Misconduct Officer will write to the Reported Student to inform them of the outcome of the Stage 1 disciplinary process and their right to appeal. - 71.
+As stated in paragraph 35, if a Reported Student does not accept recommendations put in place as part of Early Intervention/Caution, their case will automatically progress to Stage 1. - 72.
+A Reported Student wishing to submit an appeal against the outcome of a Stage 1 case must do so within 10 working days of receipt of written confirmation of the outcome of the case from the Misconduct Officer. - 73.
+A Reported Student wishing to submit an appeal against an outcome of a Stage 2 case must submit this within 10 working days of receipt of written confirmation from the University Secretary of the outcome of the case from a Senate Discipline Committee. - 74.
 A Reported Student has the right to submit an appeal on one or more of the following criteria against a decision made, or the penalty imposed, in both Stage 1 and Stage 2 cases: - a.
 New material evidence is available, which was not available on reasonable enquiry or application at the time of consideration at Stage 1 or Stage 2; - b.
 A procedural irregularity occurred during the process; - c.
 Bias or prejudice against the Reported Student was demonstrated by the Misconduct Officer and/or a Senate Discipline Committee; - d.
-The penalty imposed is excessive or represents inappropriate punishment. - 71.
-When submitting an appeal, the Reported Student will need to provide new evidence to demonstrate sufficient grounds for appeal against the criteria listed in paragraph 70.
+The penalty imposed is excessive or represents inappropriate punishment. - 75.
+When submitting an appeal, the Reported Student will need to provide new evidence to demonstrate sufficient grounds for appeal against the criteria listed in paragraph 74.
 This may take the form of email correspondence, the notes of a Senate Discipline Committee, outcome letters or other documentary evidence.
 It is unlikely that an appeal will be heard if the relevant and new evidence and/or a compelling commentary is not provided to demonstrate there are sufficient grounds for appeal.